lodauria/Individual_Assignments/README.md

 ## What are the connected components, the protocols to connect them and the overall IoT architecture?

-The network uses Mosquitto RSMB to communicate via ETHOS with the board, a Mosquitto broker with authentication to communicate with IoT Core.
-From IoT Core a lambda function is used to implement the collective intelligence and store the data in a DynamoDB table.
-A web page hosted on an S3 bucket is realizes a simple user interface.
-This page periodically calls an API gateway to get the data from the DynamoDB and send actuation command to the board.
+The network uses Mosquitto RSMB to communicate via ETHOS with the board and a Mosquitto broker with authentication to communicate with IoT Core.
+In the AWS Cloud IoT Core calls a lambda function when new data are received.
+This function is used to implement the collective intelligence and to store the new data in a DynamoDB table.
+A web page hosted on an S3 bucket realizes a simple user interface.
+This page periodically calls an API gateway to get the data from the DynamoDB and, if requested, sends actuation command to the IoT Core MQTT broker.
 The overall network is represented in this scheme.

 <img src="./src/network.png" width="800">